Spring NIC Conference 2020 Recap

 Oversupply of Equity in The Senior Housing Market

-Lastly, some good news for deal junkies.
-There is still an oversupply of equity in the market place and this is equity that must be deployed to earn a return.
-A surplus of equity and plenty of debt available has kept pricing high, even while some of the fundamentals of the asset class have struggled over the past 12-18 months.
+Lastly, some good news.
+There is still an oversupply of equity in the marketplace, this is equity that must be placed to earn a return.
+A surplus of equity, low interest rates and plenty of debt available has kept pricing high.
 Call us today to learn more about what this means to you.

 The JCH Group Can Answer Any Senior Housing Question